-A student who is not maintaining at least a 88% attendance (cosmetology and barbering) or 90% (500/1000 barber and cosmetology teacher) may receive an Advisory.
+A student who is not maintaining at least a 88% attendance (cosmetology and barbering) or 90% (500/1000 barber and cosmetology teacher) will be placed on Institutional Attendance Warning status until the next Institutional Attendance checkpoint.
+The student will be advised in writing on the actions required to attain Institutional Attendance by the next evaluation.